databio/episb-hub/README.md

 ### 2. One or more data providers (could be called a `spoke` ?)

 The data provider is a generic server that hosts actual epigenome data.
-The data is stored as intervals (*a.k.a.* segments, or genome regions).
+The data is stored as *regions* (*a.k.a.* segments, or genomic intervals).
 This is a RESTful server that provides access to the raw data via the *Data provider API* (which is still under development).
 There will be many data providers, and we aim to provide a packaged system so that a third party with either public or private data could fit that data into a data provider instance that would integrate with the epigenome switchboard.

 Our protoype data provider is housed here: